| Pertile was born on 9 November 1885

 year at La Scala with Sly, Tosca, Lucia di Lammermoor, and

-Berlin (25th of May in Lucia di Lammermoor, Manon Lescaut
+Berlin (25 May in Lucia di Lammermoor, Manon Lescaut

-and Aida), London, Buenos Aires, Pisa, Ferrara, Trieste, Bologna
+and Aida), London, Buenos Aires, Pisa, Ferrara, Trieste and Bologna.

 on stage.
 Toscanini had left La Scala and Italy after the

 Manon Lescaut revival in May.
-Pertile stayed and remain a
+Pertile stayed on, and remained a

 very important part of the new picture, but he would never

-again be its centerpiece, as he was when he was following
+again be its centerpiece, as he had been when he was following

 Francesca da Rimini with Dalla Rizza and Mariano Stabile at